 BlueTube, Inc. is a 501(c)3 company based in Melbourne, Florida.

 Patty Goffinet, BlueTube founder, picks up trash on her frequent trips to the beach.
-Because she would often forget to bring a bag, and picking up trash without a bag is not very efficient, she came up with the idea of BlueTube.
+She would often forget to bring a bag, and picking up trash without a bag is not very efficient.
+Patty figured there were other forgetful beach lovers out there and came up with the idea of BlueTube.
 BlueTubes hold clean, used bags and provide a reminder too.
 They make it easy for all of us to leave the beach cleaner than we find it and put a dent in the plastic floating around in our oceans.

 In 2012, Patty took part in Sea Education Association’s expedition to the North Pacific Gyre to study the accumulation of ocean plastic.
 She joined a crew of 37 others aboard the SSV Robert C. Seamans.
 They sailed 2600 miles from San Diego to Honolulu, deploying plankton nets and tallying almost 70,000 pieces of plastic along the way.
 A portion of each BlueTube sponsorship goes to the Sea Education Association to continue their research on ocean plastic.